UK's 'Mr. Brexit' Nigel Farage eyes EU election success | DW | 20.05.2019

 'We must stop Farage'

 Meanwhile, an hour's drive further south in the city of Bath, Rachel Johnson is campaigning for her new party, Change UK.
-She is former Foreign Minister Boris Johnson's sister, and it's the first time she is running for a seat in the European Parliament.
+She is former Foreign Minister Boris Johnson's sister, and it's the first time she has run for a seat in the European Parliament.

 Rachel Johnson is adamant that "we must stop Farage" and has called for a second Brexit referendum.
 She says this would be paramount to put an end to the protracted political chaos.